thayeylolu/taiwo-owoseni/content/home/skills.md

 # An instance of the Featurette widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: featurette
+title: Skills
+subtitle:
 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 20

-title: Skills
-subtitle:
+columns = "9"

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.